 Next generation Services and Solutions are being used today by companies, governments, academia, and partners to redefine services and experiences that empower users by giving them the benefits that blockchain technology offers and increasing value over the long-term.

 ArcBlock is an end-to-end blockchain application and decentralized identity platform that makes it easy to build, run and use applications.

-Previously known as Forge, the ArcBlock Blockchain Platform SDK gives developers everything they need to build, run and use decentralized applciations.
+Previously known as Forge, the ArcBlock Blockchain Platform SDK gives developers everything they need to build, run and use decentralized applications.